tytydraco/yessleep/out/Mother_Long_Leg.md

 Sue and Parker agreed, but I shook my head.

-“I’ll stay here and set up my tent… again,” I grumbled.
+“I’ll stay here and set up my tent… *again*,” I grumbled.

 “I can stay back with you,” Parker said, patting my shoulder.
-“But that means I’d need Parker Payment…”
+“But that means I’d need *Parker Payment*…”

 “Stay away from me, you sick fuck!”
 I hissed, backing away from him.

 He chased after me anyway, cornering me between the tall grass and the massive hole.
 Sue and Jeanie laughed wildly, holding their stomachs as Parker tortured me.
 I had no choice but to face him now.

-Parker Payment was something he’d come up with when we were young.
-Anytime he did something he considered chivalrous or in need of recognition, he requested Parker Payment.
+*Parker Payment* was something he’d come up with when we were young.
+Anytime he did something he considered chivalrous or in need of recognition, he requested *Parker Payment*.
 It sounds horrific, but if he catches you, he pulls your head into a chokehold and kisses your head before giving you the most painful noogie of your life.
 It doesn’t help that Parker is absolutely massive.
-He’s six foot five, fast, and incredibly strong.
-Parker Payment is nothing more than friendly hazing, but I hated it more than anything.
+He’s six foot five, fast, and incredibly strong. *Parker Payment* is nothing more than friendly hazing, but I hated it more than anything.
+Parker and I grew up together, childhood neighbors and childhood friends.
+He moves to the beat of his own drum, and most find him very abrasive.
+I happen to agree.

 I tried to run past him, but he snatched me up, pulled me into the crook of his arm, and noogied me until I tapped out.
 When he let me go, I coughed, still smelling the scent of his BO and intense cologne.

 “I hate you, man…” I wheezed, trying to catch my breath.

-He laughed, smiling proudly to himself.
+I rubbed my head angrily, watching him smile proudly to himself.

-“I never even agreed to you staying!”
+“You are beyond irritating, you know that!
+I never even agreed to you staying!”
 I laughed, crossing my arms over my chest.

 He smirked.
 “Then, you simply got a noogie to grow on.
 It’ll give you luck for those acceptance letters.”

 I rolled my eyes at him.

 “Listen, are we going to the lake or not?”
 Sue asked, tapping her foot.
+“I’m ready to swim.”

 “I’m coming,” Parker replied.
 “You sure you’re gonna be okay by yourself, Conner?”